ideal-lab5/iris-docs/src/chapter_2.md

 ## Installation

-There are two ways to install iris, either building the source code, building a docker image, or simply installing from docker.
+There are three ways to install iris, either building the source code, building a docker image, or simply installing from docker.

 ### Sources
 ```